XRecoEU/WP4-T4.2-GDGS_API/README.md

 ### Train
 <b> /train </b>

-Finetunes GDGS in a specific scene, which has to be a dataset which has been previously uploaded with <b> /upload_zip/{dataset_name} </b>.
+Finetunes GDNeRF in a specific scene, which has to be a dataset which has been previously uploaded with <b> /upload_zip/{dataset_name} </b>.

 <details>
     <summary> API call Body content example </summary>